senchalabs/docs-i18n/guides/class_system/README.md

     bob.speak(); //alerts 'Bob'

-We used a magical function when adding the Human subclass.
-You'll notice that we didn't actually define a getName function on our Animal class, so where did it come from?
-Part of the class system is the ability to give classes configuration options, which each automatically give you the following:
+In the previous example we used a magical function when adding the Human subclass.
+You will notice that we did not actually define a getName function for our Animal class, so where did it come from?
+Part of the class system is the ability to give classes configuration options, which each automatically give you the following functionality:

 * a getter function that returns the current value, in this case `getName()`.
 * a setter function that sets a new value, in this case `setName()`.
 * an applier function called by the setter that lets you run a function when a configuration changes, in this case `applyName()`.
-* a updater funciton called by the setter than run when the value for a configuration changes, in this case `updateName()`.
+* an updater function called by the setter than runs when the value for a configuration changes, in this case `updateName()`.

-The getter and setter functions are generated for free and are the recommended way to store data in a class.
-Every component in Sencha Touch uses the class system and the generated functions always follow the same pattern so if you know a config you already know how to get and set its value.
+The getter and setter functions are generated for free and represent the recommended way to store data in a class.
+Every component in Sencha Touch uses the class system and the generated functions always follow the same pattern, so if you know a config, you already know how to get and set its value.

-It also makes your code cleaner.
-For example, if you wanted to always ask the user if she really wants to change Bob's name, you can just define an `applyName` function that will automatically be called:
+This approach also makes your code cleaner.
+For example, if you wanted to always ask the user if he or she really wants to change Bob's name, you can just define an `applyName` function that will be called automatically:

     Ext.define('Human', {
         extend: 'Animal',